mdn/kuma/CONTRIBUTING.md

 We have a functional test suite that runs against a running MDN instance.
 It can be challenging to run or alter these tests.
-A reviewer can determine if changes are needed to functional tests, and if they need to be included in the pull request or can be done (usually by staff) in a new PR.
+A reviewer can determine if changes are needed to functional tests, and if they need to be included in the pull request or can be written (usually by staff) in a new PR.

 Pull Requests
 -------------